 More importantly, business owners can recover quickly from disasters.
 Enterprise cloud backup solutions provide security features such as disaster recovery to ensure continuous operations without any interruptions.

-While cloud computing is not immune to disasters, it offers the best method to ensure a company's data protection due to its advanced automation capabilities, backup and recovery features, as well as replication services.
+While cloud application development is not immune to disasters, it offers the best method to ensure a company's data protection due to its advanced automation capabilities, backup and recovery features, as well as replication services.
 On top of that, most providers have advanced protocols and contingencies such as multiple servers in different geographic locations.